dreamcatcher-tech/network/Inbox/2025-03-14 2027 agent platform revenue model.md

 ### Demos
 - have an agent that fires up chatgpt and does some work on it.
 - show how the agent workstation can be put into human approval mode, to earn the trust of the humans, plus can have conditional approval from some simple rule checks
+- show replay and rollback
+- show retraining a new agent on old data